-Do you have data that you'd like people to be able to explore on their own?
+Do you have data that you’d like people to be able to explore on their own?
 Are you always passing around snippets of code to load specific data files?
 These are problems that people encounter all the time when working in groups and using the same datasources or when trying to distribute data to the public.
-Some users are comfortable interacting with data entirely programatically, but often it is helpful to use a GUI (Graphical User Interface) instead.
+Some users are comfortable interacting with data entirely programmatically, but often it is helpful to use a GUI (Graphical User Interface) instead.
 With that in mind we have reimplemented the Intake GUI so that in addition to working in a jupyter notebook, it can be served as a web application next to your data, or at any endpoint.

 What is Intake?

 Intake is a lightweight set of tools for loading and sharing data.
 You might have seen earlier blog posts.
 Intake separates the concepts of the data engineer – the person curating, managing, and disseminating data – from the data user – the person analyzing and visualizing the data.
 The data engineer sets up catalog files describing data sources and the data user loads data without needing to know how it is stored.

 Try it out